Hasib24/QuadB-internship-test-hasibislam1488/README.md

 - [sweet-alart]

 ### Key Features I have implemented
--Book a show for one time
+1.Book a show for one time
--Alart on secondtime click to book
+2.Alart on secondtime click to book
--No reload
+3.No reload
--Responsive
+4.Responsive
--Use context api
+5.Use context api